Back for Good (song): Release and chart performance

 "Back for Good" was released on 27 March 1995 and entered the UK Singles Chart at number one.
 The single sold nearly 350,000 copies in its first week, making it one of the fastest-selling singles of the year.
 "Back for Good" sold almost as many units as the other songs from that week's Top 10 combined.
 It was included on the album Nobody Else.

 "Back for Good" remained at number one in the United Kingdom for four weeks.
 The song has received a double platinum sales status certification in the United Kingdom, and is also still regularly ranked high in United Kingdom based favourite ever songs polls.
 It is Take That's biggest selling single from the 1990s and second overall behind "Rule the World", with UK sales of 1.2 million as of September 2017.
 The song won British Single of the Year at the 1996 Brit Awards.

-"Back for Good" would later reach number seven on the United States Billboard Hot 100, spending a total of thirty weeks on the chart, sixty-six weeks on the US Adult Contemporary chart, and 30 weeks on the Top 40 US Airplay chart.
+"Back for Good" peaked at number seven on the United States Billboard Hot 100, spending a total of 30 weeks on the chart, 66 weeks on the US Adult Contemporary chart, and 30 weeks on the Top 40 US Airplay chart.
 It reached number one in 31 countries.

 The single topped the Eurochart Hot 100 for five consecutive weeks.